-Picture taken at the March 2016 meeting during which John Westmore (SHE1970-1974) was installed as the new Master of the Old Aldenhamian Lodge (OAL).
-John took over that role from Mark Hancock (Aldenham School, Head of Art 1994 to 2002).
+Picture taken at the March 2018 meeting on the occasion of Ashis Gorecia (P1998-2004) being installed as the new Master of the Old Aldenhamian Lodge 4884.
+Ashis took over the role from John Westmore (SHE1970-1974) whom held the post of Master for a 2-year period.
 The Lodge meets four times each year, in central London.

-After the March 2016 meeting, members dined in the wonderful atmosphere of the RAF Club, Piccadilly.
-A very jolly occasion accompanied by our guests from sister Public School Lodges,
+After the March 2018 Installation meeting, members and guests dined in the wonderful atmosphere of the RAF Club, Piccadilly.
+A very jolly occasion supported by the Public School Lodge Council community.

-Members of the Old Aldenhamian Lodge span different generations, with many younger ones joining in recent times; six in 2015 and three so far in 2016.
+Members of the Old Aldenhamian Lodge span different generations, with many younger ones joining in recent times whom enjoy the many and varied interesting aspects of the lodge.

 The practice of freemasonry goes back many centuries.
 Its function and purpose was, and is, to raise funds and undertake charitable work in the community.
 It does so in a self-effacing way without the glare of publicity and in this quiet way "modern" freemasonry has evolved from the early cathedral guilds most notably since the 18th century.
 In a society that is hungry for public acclaim where everyone is "famous for 15 minutes" this modest approach to life has often been misunderstood and freemasonry has been accused of being a secret society.
 It wasn't and isn't!

 So how has that myth been maintained?
 It evolved from the need for ancient stonemasons to prove their skills and abilities in the days before printed certificates.
 They did this by means of so-called secret handshakes.
 On being accepted into the craft of masonry, an apprentice stonemason was given unique type of handshake to prove that he was genuinely qualified to offer his services, albeit as a lowly apprentice.